al-niessner/HikingJournal/README.md

 > Modules to make various GPS devices behave as a file system.
 Simple to do when they already are a file system, but not so obvious when they connect via serial port.

 - hj.fe

+> The front-end (fe) is driven with twisted and a browser.

 - hj.tool

+> Contains tools to help uses interface with this project on the command line.

 - hj..util

+> Contains the modules that are used within this project.

 ## System dependencies
 1. python3
 2. twisted
 3. gdal

+## To-Do List
+[ ] start tool for firing up the front-end
+    [ ] invoke later (with delay) a browser connected to this front-end [ ] invoke twisted to handle the web events for the front-end